top of page

 Practical Steps to Support Nervous System Regulation

-Here are foundational tools athletes can build into daily training and competition:
+Here are foundational tools you can build into your daily training and competition:

 1. Regulate the Breath Before the Mind

 Slow, extended exhales signal safety faster than any thought.
-Try this:
+Here’s a simple technique:

 • Inhale through the nose

-• Longer exhale through the mouth (I teach inhale for 4, exhale for 6)
+• Exhale longer through the mouth (I recommend inhaling for 4 counts and exhaling for 6)

 • Repeat for 3–5 cycles

-This immediately downshifts threat response and restores rhythm.
+This practice immediately downshifts the threat response and restores your rhythm.

 2. Ground in the Body

-Threat pulls attention into the head.
-Grounding brings it back.
+Threat pulls your attention into your head.
+Grounding brings it back to your body.

 • Notice contact points with the floor or track

-Presence in the body equals safety in the system.
+Being present in your body equals safety in your system.

 3. Use Predictable Routines

-Predictability tells the nervous system, I know this environment.
-Remember to focus on what you can control, like predictable routines, versus what you cannot control (weather, outcomes, bad calls, what people might say about you, etc.).
+Predictability tells your nervous system, I know this environment.
+It’s essential to focus on what you can control, like predictable routines, versus what you cannot control (weather, outcomes, bad calls, or what people might say about you).

 4. Replace Judgment With Direction

 Harsh self-talk escalates threat.
-Instead of “Don’t mess this up,” use:
+Instead of saying, “Don’t mess this up,” you can use phrases like:

 • “Next action”